 They will also examine the vehicle’s brake systems, cargo securement, coupling devices, driveline/driveshaft components, driver’s seat, exhaust systems, frames, fuel systems, steering mechanisms, suspensions, tires, van and open-top trailer bodies, wheels, rims, hubs, and windshield wipers are compliant with regulations.
 Inspections of motorcoaches, passenger vans, and other passenger-carrying vehicles also include emergency exits, electrical cables, and systems in the engine and battery compartments, and seating.

 “CVSA shares the dates of International Roadcheck in advance to remind motor carriers and drivers of the importance of proactive vehicle maintenance and driver readiness,” said CVSA President Sgt.
 John Samis with the Delaware State Police.
 “International Roadcheck also aims to raise awareness of the North American Standard Inspection Program and the essential highway safety rules and regulations in place to keep our roadways safe.”

 How Zipline Can Help with Tightening Capacity

-Much like any other period where capacity is atypical, it pays to plan.
+Much like any other period where capacity is strained, it pays to plan.

 It is critical to adjust your shipments for a tight market that will be further disrupted.
-Reach out to Zipline today to discuss the steps you need to adjust to strained trucking capacity.
+Reach out to Zipline today to discuss the steps you need to adjust to capacity challenges.

 We can work with your organization to create scheduling, routing, or mode solutions for any foreseeable disruptions and keep your shipments moving.